-from the that's-just-bad dept
+from the ow!-my-foot!-shot-it-right-off! dept

 Since March of 2016 we have repeatedly asked Comodo to abandon their “Let’s Encrypt” applications, directly and through our attorneys, but they have refused to do so.
 We are clearly the first and senior user of “Let’s Encrypt” in relation to Internet security, including SSL/TLS certificates – both in terms of length of use and in terms of the widespread public association of that brand with our organization.At the very least, this kind of stupid stunt has me reconsidering if we should ever use Comodo's certificates on our site going forward.
 We've been a happy Comodo customer for many years, but I hate supporting bullies.
 Update: And... of course, after this goes public, Comodo suddenly backs down.
 Of course that doesn't explain why it refused to do so when asked months ago.

 If necessary, we will vigorously defend the Let’s Encrypt brand we’ve worked so hard to build.
 That said, our organization has limited resources and a protracted dispute with Comodo regarding its improper registration of our trademarks would significantly and unnecessarily distract both organizations from the core mission they should share: creating a more secure and privacy-respecting Web.
 We urge Comodo to do the right thing and abandon its “Let’s Encrypt” trademark applications so we can focus all of our energy on improving the Web.

 by Tim Cushing

 Mon, Feb 29th 2016 8:25am